towhee-io/towhee/docs/02-Getting Started/02-install.md

 ### Installation requirements

-Towhee has been tested with Python 3.7+ on macOS 10, macOS 11 (Intel CPU only), Ubuntu 18.04, Ubuntu 20.04, and Windows 10.
+Towhee has been tested with Python>=3.7 on macOS 10, macOS 11 (Intel CPU only), Ubuntu 18.04, Ubuntu 20.04, and Windows 10.
 Each individual operator may have its own specific requirements for Pytorch and Tensorflow, but in general, Pytorch 1.2+ and Tensorflow 2.0+ should work for the majority of model-based operators.

 ### Installing Towhee with Conda